 This year, I’m writing a book on gender balance.
-Why do men and women have different career paths in research organizations?
+Why do men and women have different career paths?
 Why should we care?
 How can we start to make things better?
 Why is improving gender balance not only the right thing to do, but also the smart thing to do?
 For a taste of my approach, grab a copy of my free ebook on gender equality.

 These days, I’m doing my writing as a Fellow at the Netherlands Institute for Advanced Study.
 Thank you, Royal Netherlands Academy of Arts and Science!